 Where an FP Canada certificant is found to have breached the Standards of Professional Responsibility, by an FP Canada Standards Council Discipline Hearing Panel, discipline sanctions range from a letter of admonishment to suspension or revocation of certification.

 The FP Canada Standards Council Standards of Professional Responsibility includes the:

-FP Canada Standards Council vigilantly guards the trust that Canadians have placed in FP Canada certificants by addressing concerns that come to our attention and by thoroughly reviewing allegations of professional misconduct.
-All FP Canada Standards Council Investigations are confidential.
-In very exceptional circumstances, some Investigations may be made public in accordance with the FP Canada Standards Council Policy on the Disclosure of Investigations and Interim Suspensions.
+FP Canada Standards Council vigilantly guards the trust that Canadians have placed in FP Canada certificants by addressing concerns that come to our attention and thoroughly reviewing allegations of professional misconduct.

 Following consideration and referral by the Conduct Review Panel, an independent Hearing Panel is convened to consider allegations of professional misconduct.
-FP Canada Standards Council provides notice of upcoming Hearings and Appeal Hearings.
+The Standards Council provides notice of upcoming Hearings and Appeal Hearings.

 In accordance with the FP Canada Standards Council Policy on the Publication of Disciplinary Information, all decisions issued by a Hearing or Appeal Panel are published on FP Canada's website.
 View Reports on Disciplinary Actions.
 A certificant's disciplinary history is also linked to the Find a Planner or Certificant tool on FP Canada's website and a publicly accessible, historically searchable database is maintained by FP Canada.